 Echeveria agavoides 'Red Edge'

 Echeveria agavoides 'Red Edge', also known as Echeveria agavoides 'Lipstick', is an attractive succulent that usually has a solitary rosette even when old.
-The leaves are up to 3.2 inches (8 cm) long and up to 1.2 inches (3 cm) wide, apple-green with vivid red-pink edges and a terminal spine.
-The inflorescences in summer appear on slender, single-sided cymes up to 20 inches (50 cm) long.
-The flowers are pinkish-red with petals tipped with dark yellow.
-The decisive feature of this cultivar is not primarily the red leaf margin near the apex, but the 4- to 5-branched inflorescence.
+Leaves are up to 3.2 inches (8 cm) long and up to 1.2 inches (3 cm) wide, apple-green with vivid red-pink edges, and a terminal spine.
+In summer, the inflorescences appear on slender, up to 20 inches (50 cm) long, single-sided cymes.
+Flowers are pinkish-red with petals tipped with dark yellow.
+This cultivar's decisive feature is not primarily the red leaf margin near the apex, but the 4- to 5-branched inflorescence.

 How to Grow and Care